netg5/airport-management/README.md

 docker-compose down
 ```

-Another approach to run each docker container without _docker-compose.yml_. _(UGLIEST WAY EVER IN CASE YOU HAVE 10+ SERVICES, prefer docker-compose instead)_
+Another approach to run each docker container without _docker-compose.yml_. _(UGLIEST WAY EVER IN CASE YOU HAVE 10+ CONTAINERS, prefer docker-compose instead)_

 _Follow this steps:_